7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 6/exercise 2.md

 On p.
 97, the book says that detailed error messages should go to a log file.
 Great, more file I/O without any instruction!
-Here is the format for the output to the log file that I settled on:
+Here is the format for the log file that I settled on:

 ```C
 $ cat mylog.log